 Top Lid Pocket

-How you access the primary compartment is part of our "Ease of Use" metric and measures easily we could grab a few items without unpacking the entire bag.
-Its importance depends dramatically on the user and the volume of the pack.
-As pack volume increases, access is more critical than ever.
+How you access the primary compartment is part of our Ease of Use metric and measures how easily we could grab a few items without unpacking the entire bag.
+The value placed on this metric depends on the user and the volume of the pack.
+However, as pack volume increases, access takes on greater importance.

 Adjustability and Fit

-— Ian Nicholson
+— Adam Paashaus, Ben Applebaum-Bauch and Ian Nicholson